vanilophp/framework/README.md

 #### Get First And Last Neighbours

+> Unlike the `neighbours` relationship, this works properly on root level taxons as well

 There are two dedicated methods to retrieve the first or the last neighbour:

 - `$taxon->lastNeighbour()` and